mikerodionov/MSFT-Certifications/MSFT/AZ-305/AZ-305_Preparation_notes.md

 - **Fully managed** cloud HPC cluster and scheduling infrastructure
 - **Built-in scheduler** - no cluster or job scheduler software to install/manage
-- **Intended for Developers** - targeted toward developers, provides tools and an API for HPC jobs
+- **Intended for Developers** - targeted toward developers, provides tools (SDK) and an API for HPC jobs

 Azure Batch components/architecture